cschpc/elmfire-on-KNL/Reports/Optimization.md

 While the memory usage for the original version can be reduced by simply lowering the number of MPI ranks that is comes at the cost of a significant reduction in the speed of the solver.

-With the OpenMP version the goal is to be able to run the solver using fewer MPI ranks and gain back the performance lost by reducing the number of ranks through OpenMP threadding.
-Running the small test case with the OpenMP enabled solver yealds the results shown in the table below.
+With the OpenMP version the goal is to be able to run the solver using fewer MPI ranks and gain back the performance lost by reducing the number of ranks through OpenMP threading.
+Running the small test case with the OpenMP enabled solver yields the results shown in the table below.

 | MPI ranks | Total thread count | Time (s) | Total memory |
 |-----------|--------------------|----------|--------------|